 For some, it may be a simple task, but for me, it is not.
 In January I made a New Year’s resolution to read at least five books and I couldn’t even complete that.
 Having said that, instead of scrolling on my phone before going to bed, I open a book and read as much as possible.
 I have noticed some improvement in sleep quality, and it was such a small change in my daily routine.

-6. Turing off notifications on my phone
+6. Turning off notifications on my phone

 I always found myself under a lot of pressure to respond to texts immediately, especially if I have opened them.
-To combat that, I turned off read notifications and sometimes I put my phone on sleep mode so all the beeps would not distract me while I spend quality with myself or with others.
+To combat that, I turned off read notifications and sometimes I put my phone on sleep mode so all the beeps would not distract me while I spend quality time with myself or with others.
 After doing that, I have noticed that I don’t check my phone that often anymore and if I do, I spend less time on it.

 This learning experience taught me so many things about my personality and let me get closer to myself.
 It is very important to learn to be with oneself and spend quality time, because in times like this, sometimes we have no one else.
 Do not be afraid to be alone, use the time wisely and explore the depths of your inner world.